 Even if you are not experienced, you can still practice and try to embroider a beautiful fabric using a sewing machine.
 It may take time for you to perform beautiful and remarkable embroidery fluently, but you indeed can embroidery using a sewing machine.

-For beginners, a sewing machine is the best choice for practicing embroidery instead of heavy machinery to work.
+For beginners, a sewing machine is the best choice for practising embroidery instead of heavy machinery to work.
 However, even with a simple sewing machine, you can do a lot of embroidery work and practice to see how far you can extend your skills in embroidery.

 Not everyone has enough resources or skills to own an embroidery machine, so even a simple home sewing machine can do the job.